 Message from the Dean

-The graduate program of Tokyo University of Marine Science and Technology aims: "to solve various problems related to the global marine environment, to pursue the potentialities of the marine environment, and in the master's courses, to train highly specialized professionals on the foundation of specialized basic studies, and in the doctoral courses, to train independent highly specialized professionals and researchers who are capable of opening up new frontiers.
-The graduate school has 7 master's courses (enrollment limit: 228 students), and 2 doctoral courses (enrollment limit: 40 students), and about 660 students are devoting their efforts to their researches day and night to attain their own research goals.
-For the seas that surround Japan are connected to the world, and 1/5 of the students are from overseas countries, the Graduate School of Marine Science and Technology has a strong commitment to the its academic globalization as one of the issues it currently focuses on.
+The graduate program of Tokyo University of Marine Science and Technology aims: "to solve various problems related to the global marine environment, to pursue the potentialities of the marine environment, and in the master's courses, to train highly specialized professionals on the foundation of specialized basic studies, and in the doctoral courses, to train independent highly specialized professionals and researchers who are capable of opening up new frontiers."
+The graduate school has seven master's courses (enrollment limit: 228 students), and two doctoral courses (enrollment limit: 40 students), and about 660 students are devoting their efforts to their researches day and night to attain their own research goals.
+The sea surrounding Japan connects us to the world through global integration of marine education whereby one-fifth (1/5) of our students are from overseas countries.
+The Graduate School of Marine Science and Technology is focused and has a solid commitment to academic globalization.

-In 2016, the Collaborative International Education Program Based on the China-Japan-Korea Version of ERASMUS as known as the OQEANOUS Program, was successfully adopted as an Inter-University Exchange Project (IUEP) hosted by the Ministry of Education, Culture, Sports, Science and Technology (MEXT) of Japan .
-The OQEANOUS Program employs the Bologna Process, which is a European model to ensure education quality, and advances diverse activities to develop highly specialized professionals in marine-related fields.
+In 2016, the Collaborative International Education Program Based on the China-Japan-Korea Version of ERASMUS known as the OQEANOUS Program, was successfully adopted as an Inter-University Exchange Project (IUEP) hosted by the Ministry of Education, Culture, Sports, Science and Technology (MEXT) of Japan .
+The OQEANOUS Program employs the Bologna Process, a European model to ensure education quality and advance diverse activities to develop highly specialized professionals in marine-related fields.
 TUMSAT has refined its graduate schools' syllabi and initiated new educational programs, including summer school and double degree programs, in alignment with the Program.
-The joint degree programs for master's courses and credit exchange schemes, which are equivalent to the European Credit Transfer and Accumulation System (ECTS), will be expanded to include south-east Asian and European universities.
+The joint degree programs for master's courses and credit exchange schemes, equivalent to the European Credit Transfer and Accumulation System (ECTS), will be expanded to include south-east Asian and European universities.

-In addition, TUMSAT strives to serve as a graduate school that fosters international perspectives for all students, including Japanese and international students, through diverse efforts.
+Also, TUMSAT strives to serve as a graduate school that fosters international perspectives for all students, including Japanese and International students, through diverse efforts.
 In particular, TUMSAT provides graduate schools' classes in English and participates in the International Priority Graduate Programs hosted by MEXT.

 Dean of the graduate school